Common eland

 Mainly a herbivore, its diet is primarily grasses and leaves.
 Common elands form herds of up to 500 animals, but are not territorial.
 The common eland prefers habitats with a wide variety of flowering plants such as savannah, woodlands, and open and montane grasslands; it avoids dense forests.
 It uses loud barks, visual and postural movements, and the flehmen response to communicate and warn others of danger.
-The common eland is used by humans for leather, meat, and milk, and has been domesticated in many areas.
-Eland milk contains more butterfat than cow's milk, and can keep longer without pasteurising.
+The common eland is used by humans for leather, and meat and has been domesticated in southern Africa.
+Eland milk contains more butterfat than cow's milk, and can be stored for up to eight months.

 It is native to Angola, Botswana, the Democratic Republic of the Congo, Eswatini, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, South Sudan, Tanzania, Uganda, Zambia, and Zimbabwe, but is no longer present in Burundi.
 While the common eland's population is decreasing, it is classified as of least concern by the International Union for Conservation of Nature.

 Etymology

 The scientific name of the common eland is Taurotragus oryx, composed of three words: tauros, tragos, and oryx.
 Tauros is Greek for a bull or bullock, meaning the same as the Latin taurus.
 Tragos is Greek for a male goat, referring to the tuft of hair that grows in the eland's ear and its resemblance to a goat's beard.
 Oryx is Latin and Greek (genitive: orygos) for pickaxe, referring to the pointed horns of North African antelopes like the common eland and scimitar-horned oryx.

-The name "eland" is Dutch for "elk" or "moose".
-It has a Baltic source similar to the Lithuanian élnis, which means "deer".
-It was borrowed earlier as ellan (French) in the 1610s or Elend (German).
+The name "eland" is Afrikaans for "elk" or "moose", from Dutch eland, from obsolete German Elend, probably from obsolete Lithuanian ellenis.
 When Dutch settlers came to the Cape of Good Hope, creating the Dutch Cape Colony, they named the animal after the large, herbivorous moose.
 In Dutch, the animal is called "eland antelope" to distinguish it from the moose, which is found in the northern boreal forests.